srikanthps/The-Companion/Malgudi-Mixins/lump-jaggery.md

 When Srinivas turned sixty-three, he discovered that evenings had become longer.

 His son worked in another city.
 His daughter called every Sunday.
 His wife, a schoolteacher, returned home only after sunset.
-Most evenings, he sat on the front veranda of his old house, watching b[...]
+Most evenings, he sat on the front veranda of his old house, watching bycycles rattle past and listening to the distant temple bell.

 One summer, a new family moved into the house next door.